 There are free resources on my websites:

-- How to design for people who find reading difficult: Design to read
+- How to design for people who do not read easily: Design to read

 - An easy-to-learn process for creating effective web content: Editing that works

 I’m co-author of a textbook on usability: User interface design and evaluation by Debbie Stone, Caroline Jarrett, Mark Woodroffe and Shailey Minocha.